Scriptlets

 Users and groups

-These are discussed on a separate page
+These are discussed on a separate page.

 GConf

-GConf is a configuration scheme currently used by the GNOME desktop.
-Programs which use it setup default values in a [NAME] .schemas file which is installed under %{_sysconfdir}/gconf/schemas/[NAME] .schemas.
+.
 These defaults are then registered with the gconf daemon which monitors the configuration values and alerts applications when values the applications are interested in change.
 The schema files also provide documentation about what each value in the configuration system means (which gets displayed when you browse the database in the gconf-editor program).

-For packaging purposes, we have to disable schema installation during build, and also register the values in the [NAME] .schemas file with the gconf daemon on installation and unregister them on removal.
+file with the gconf daemon on installation and unregister them on removal.
 Due to the ordering of the scriptlets, this is a four step process.

 Disabling the GConf installation during the package creation can be done like so: